biplabua/biplabua.github.io/_posts/2020-03-10-How-use-command-line.markdown

 Library
 ```

-Output from ls command give name of the directories and files in my working directory.
+Output from 'ls' command gives name of the directories and files in my working directory.
 Here I can see I have Application, Desktop and Documents directories

 We can go to any directory we want let say, we would like to go to Documents directory.
 In order to change the directory we can use the command 'cd' which means 'change directory'.
 So far we typed command but did not give any input to the command.
 This time we need to give input to the 'cd' command, the input to the command called 'argument' remember the term arguments.
 Argument should be separated by space.
 Argument to the 'cd' command is the name or path to the directory where we would like to go.
 Lets say I would like to go to Documents directory then I need to put 'Documents' with a space after cd.
+If you do not put any argument after cd command, you will go back to your home directory.
 ```
 cd Documents
 ```